aloysius-pgast/heatmap-me/README.md

 ## What it does

-* it subscribes to a stream on _Crypto Exchange Gateway_
+* it subscribes to a stream on [Crypto Exchanges Gateway](https://github.com/aloysius-pgast/crypto-exchanges-gateway)
 * it computes price & volume evolution for multiple periods, for each pair in the stream
 * it emits computed data every 60s over a ws
 * it comes with a basic UI which displays heatmaps